ljw1004/csharpspec/csharp/namespaces.md

 A *using_namespace_directive* ([Using namespace directives](namespaces.md#using-namespace-directives)) imports the type members of a namespace.

-The scope of a *using_directive* extends over the *namespace_member_declarations* of its immediately containing compilation unit or namespace body.
+The scope of a *using_directive* extends over the *namespace_member_declaration*s of its immediately containing compilation unit or namespace body.
 The scope of a *using_directive* specifically does not include its peer *using_directive*s.
 Thus, peer *using_directive*s do not affect each other, and the order in which they are written is insignificant.

 ### Using alias directives